 From your list of choices you can open each choice to get to the settings of that single choice.
 Over there you can use these features:

-Scorefeature you can enter the desired score value for that choice (more information about instant scores).
+Scorefeature to enter the desired score value for that choice.

 Logic is important to make your forms smart and conversational.
 The dropdown block can work with the following branch conditions to help you with that:

 - Nothing selected.